snowformatics/BlasterQt/paper/paper.md

 # Design and Implementation

 The “Blaster” software was implemented with Python 2.7 and the GUI was build with PyQt4.
-Blast 2.2 @ALTSCHUL1990403, Bowtie (Langmead et al. 2009), clustalw2 (Thompson et al. 1994) are required command line sequence alignment tools which will be automatically installed with the “Blaster” software.
+Blast 2.2 [@ALTSCHUL1990403:1990], Bowtie [@Langmead2009:2009], clustalw2 [@Rédei2008:2008] are required command line sequence alignment tools which will be automatically installed with the “Blaster” software.

 The executable file was created with py2exe-0.6.9.
 The Microsoft Windows installer was created with InnoSetup 5.
 “Blaster” was successfully tested for functioning on the Microsoft Windows operating systems XP, 7 and 10.